Tai-401-Py/reading-notes/README.md

 # Reading Notes

+---

+>Hello and welcome to my note pages.
+You have reached the front page.
+Please feel free to use this resource as needed.

-This is where all my notes go, ToC is update as readings continue
+This is where all my notes go, ToC is updated as readings continue.

 ## Table of Contents

-## Code 201: Foundations of Software development
+## Code 201: Foundations of Software development - Reading Notes

 1. [Reading01](201/Reading01.md)
 2. [Reading02](201/Reading02.md)